-The EI will additionally comply with the requirements of the General Data Protection Regulation, which comes into force on 25 May 2018.
-This is designed to ensure personal data is processed lawfully, fairly, transparently and for specific, explicit and legitimate purposes.
+The EI is committed to respecting your privacy and has taken steps to be compliant with the Privacy and Electronic Communications Regulations 2003 (PECR) and the General Data Protection Regulation (GDPR), which came into force on 25 May 2018 and is designed to ensure personal data is processed lawfully, fairly, transparently and for specific, explicit and legitimate purposes.

 Collection of data

 During the course of its work, the EI may collect personal data which identifies, or can be used to identify, individuals.

 This personal data may include information such as name, age, home address, telephone number, fax number, e-mail address, organisation name, job title, business address, membership number and grade, examination records, bank and payment details, education and training details, CPD records, application forms and assessment records.